If you feel unsafe for any reason, please call 911 or your local emergency number.

 • Whether calm is common or rare

-It is about biology.
+This is biology.

 More Than Stress

-Other factors also shape early programming:
+Other factors also shape early development:

 • Whether the mother feels supported or alone